Yarkand River

 The Yarkand River (also spelled Yarkent River) is a river in the Xinjiang Uyghur Autonomous Region of western China.
 It originates in the Siachen Muztagh in a part of the Karakoram range and flows into the Tarim River, with which it is sometimes identified.
-However, in modern times, the Yarkand river drains into the Midstream Reservoir and exhausts its supply without reaching the Tarim river.
+However, in modern times, the Yarkand River drains into the Midstream Reservoir and exhausts its supply without reaching the Tarim River.
 The Yarkand River is approximately 1332.25 km in length, with an average discharge of 210 m3/s.

 A part of the river valley is known to the Kyrgyz people as Raskam Valley, and the upper course of the river itself is called the Raskam River.
 Another name of the river is Zarafshan.
 The area was once claimed by the ruler of Hunza.

 Course

 The river originates from the Siachen Muztagh in the Karakoram range in India–Sinkiang border region, south of the Kashgar Prefecture.
 It flows roughly due north until reaching the foot of the Kunlun Mountains.
 Then it flows northwest where it receives waters from the Shaksgam River, which originates from the many glaciers draining the north flanks of the great Karakorum range.
 The Shaksgam River is also known in its lower course (before falling into the Yarkand) as the Keleqing River (克勒青河 (Kèlèqīng Hé)).

 Then Yarkand River flows north, through the Bolor-Tagh mountains parallel to the Tashkurgan valley, eventually receiving the waters of the Tashkurgan River from the west.
 It is then impounded by the Aratax dam, which was completed in 2019 to store 2.2 km3 for flood control, irrigation and hydropower generation.

 After this, the river turns northeast and enters the Tarim Basin, forming a rich oasis that waters the Yarkant county.
 Continuing northeast, it receives the Kashgar River from the west, eventually draining into the Shangyou Reservoir.

 Even though the river originally drained into the Tarim River, development along its course in recent decades has depleted its flow.
 During the period 1986 to 2000, it flowed into the Tarim River only once.

-The drainage area of Yarkand is 108,000 sq. km.
+The drainage area of Yarkand is 108000 km2.
 It irrigates areas in Taxkorgan, Yecheng, Poskam, Yarkand, Makit and Bachu counties.
 It also irrigates ten mission fields in the Agricultural Division.